 — Jennifer Plozai (@jplozai) June 5, 2018

-Working with the NSF allows us to continue improving our 3D Printing technology to make the most innovative, healthy, and all-around awesome footwear that we can.
+Working with the NSF allows us to continue improving our 3D Printing technology.
+As a result, we can make the most innovative, healthy, and all-around awesome footwear possible.
 To learn more about the NSF Small Business Innovation Research and America’s Seed Fund, check out seedfund.nsf.gov.

 Casey Kerrigan of #NSFfunded small business @oeshshoes offers 3D printed footwear made of ♻ recycled materials that are customized to people’s feet.
 According to Kerrigan, the material is five to 10 times less expensive than typical 3D-printed material, and the flat elastic spring sole design reduces joint impact and is based on biomechanical research.
 OESH Shoes is one of more nearly 300 small businesses and startups in Atlanta this week funded by America’s Seed Fund, powered by the National Science Foundation. #NSFinnovation #nsfstories #nsffunded #science #technology #footwear #recycled #SBIR #Atlanta #shoes

 To see our whole collection of 3D printed sandals click here.

 For more OESH news and updates, follow us on social media!

 P.S.
 Stay on the look out for OESH news this month.
 We’re going to have some big news about something OESHers have been wanting for a long time… I can’t tell you exactly what it is just yet but here is a hint.